 We arrived the third week in June and the lavender was only hinting at its purple hue.
 We arrived early in the morning well before the crowds of tourists who visit the Abbey.

-Read this post on where to find lavender fields in Provence.
+One of the highlights of visiting the Luberon is timing your visit while the lavender is in bloom.
+Read my full post on where to find lavender fields in Provence.
 Lavender Fields, Provence: 7 Top Tips for Visiting

 More Travel Info…